nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 sudo apt-get -y install postgresql
 ```
 ## pgAdmin for database administration
-* The PostgreSQL database administration can be very easily done using the  pgAdmin tool
+* The PostgreSQL database administration can be very easily done using the  pgAdmin opensource tool
 * It is included with most of the postgreSQL database installations
 * You can easily create/view/update/delete the databases, tables, columns, rows, data, import/export data, run queries etc. using this tool
-* Also it facilitates observability of the database sessions, I/O, transactions, statistics etc via a dashboard screen
+* Also it facilitates observability for the database sessions, I/O, transactions, statistics etc via a dashboard screen
 ![pgAdmin_snap](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pgAdmin_snap.png)

 ### References